The visual guide to

 Lost In Louth Signs Go Up

-Rupert Clamp's art project for the Gatherums and Springside is unveiled.
+The art project for the Gatherums and Springside created by Rupert Clamp is unveiled.

 © Louth Eye.
 All rights reserved.